Four steps on the path towards shared value.

 How to prime your company to find profit in purpose

-Put simply, shared value occurs when a business measures success by how it delivers both shareholder and societal value.
+Shared value.
+This phrase directly challenges the definition of a for-profit corporation.
+Because, shared value occurs when a business measures success by how it delivers shareholder and societal value.

 The campaign was hailed a resounding success, and it was a source of great back-patting for all involved, as an example of a brand doing good in this world to get the word out for a good cause.